-In compliance with a Federal Government statute, a copy of the Annual Security Report of Martin Luther College is available here:
+In compliance with a Federal Government statute, a copy of the Annual Campus Security Report and Annual Fire Safety Report of Martin Luther College is available here:

 This report includes statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by Martin Luther College, and on public property within or immediately adjacent to and accessible from the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault and other matters.
 The report is also required to include information regarding drugs and alcohol and counseling resources for those with drug or alcohol concerns.
 The report also includes information regarding educational programming relevant to preventing alcohol and drug abuse and the prevention of sexual assault.
 This report is updated each October.
 You can obtain a written copy of this report by contacting the Student Life Office or by printing the report from the aforementioned website.